syahmikk43/E-Commerce-Pricing-Discount-Analysis/README.md

 While it does not include sales or profit data, it still provides valuable insights into how pricing strategies differ across brands and product categories, and how discounts are applied to various product types and demographics.

-## 🎯The analysis aims to uncover:
+### 🎯The analysis aims to uncover :
-- How pricing compares to RRP across brands and categories
+- How pricing compares to RRP across brands
 - Which brands or colors tend to offer higher discounts
 - The general price positioning and markdown practices within the dataset

-Through Excel (for cleaning and calculation) and Tableau (for visualization), this project demonstrates how limited but structured data can still be transformed into meaningful insights using effective data visualization design.
+Through Excel and Tableau, this project demonstrates how limited but structured data can still be transformed into meaningful insights using effective data visualization design.

-The final interactive dashboard allows viewers to explore:
+### 🚀The final interactive dashboard allows viewers to explore :
 - Key KPIs like average discount and price
 - Discount trends across brands and gender
 - Identify which colour appears most across listings